A Welcoming Community of Faith Rooted in the Catholic Tradition.

 Bishop James Alan Wilkowski

 Bishop James Alan Wilkowski was born in Chicago, Illinois on November 18, 1953.
 He is the son of Warren and Mary Sertich Wilkowski.
-The Bishop's father was a 45 year employee of Wisconsin Steel Works which was part of the International Harvester Company in Chicago.
+His father was a 45 year employee of Wisconsin Steel Works which was part of the International Harvester Company in Chicago.
 The Bishop's parents meet while his mother also worked in the mail department at Wisconsin Steel.
 During the era of the Depression and WWII, the Bishop's mother worked at an airplane assembly plant in Chicago before going to work at Wisconsin Steel.

 Growing up in the 10th Ward of the Southeast Side of Chicago, the Bishop graduated from George Washington Elementary School and later from James H. Bowen High School - the same high school where the Bishop's father and paternal uncles also graduated from.
 The Bishop received his Bachelor of Arts degree from Governors State University in Social Studies education.

-The Bishop began his formational journey at the age of 28 when he entered Sacred Heart School of Theology in Hales Corners Wisconsin under the sponsorship of the Roman Catholic Diocese of Joliet.
-After rejecting the sexual advances of a priest on the formation team at Sacred Heart, James was manipulated into leaving active studies to take a parish assignment back in the Diocese of Joliet until such time as he would be welcomed back to Sacred Heart to complete his studies.
-When the Diocese of Joliet chose not to continue its sponsorship, James transferred to the Diocese of Jefferson City Missouri and continued his academic studies at Kenrick Seminary and took on the extra academic responsibilities of working simultaneously towards a Masters of Pastoral Studies at Loyola University in Chicago.
-In 1988, he was awarded his Masters of Pastoral Studies from Loyola and also his Masters of Divinity from Kenrick Seminary.
+He began his formational journey at the age of 28 when he entered Sacred Heart School of Theology in Hales Corners Wisconsin under the sponsorship of the Roman Catholic Diocese of Joliet.
+After rejecting the verbal and psychological abuse from a priest on the formation team at Sacred Heart, James was manipulated into leaving active studies to take a parish assignment back in the Diocese of Joliet until such time as he would be welcomed back to Sacred Heart to complete his studies.

-During his last year at Kenrick, a priest from the Diocese of Jefferson City became a sexual blackmailer and abuser and forced himself into James' life at seminary.
-After all of his academic requirements at Kenrick were fulfilled, James reported the abuse to the seminary and to his director of vocation, the future Bishop Anthony J. O'Connell, who promised his attention to the matter but did nothing.
-After graduation from Kenrick, James was assigned to St. Brendan's Church in Mexico Missouri to await the date of the ordination as Deacon.
 On October 31, 1988, James was summoned to the office of Bishop Michael McAuliffe to be notified that his reporting of the sexual abuse and blackmail done to him had caused "consternation within the internal forum of the diocese" and plans for his ordination as Deacon were cancelled.
 James was to vacate the rectory at St. Brendan's within 24 hours and return to Chicago.
 A check was handed to James for $250.00 - a check that James placed back upon Bishop McAuliffe's desk and walked out of his office and returned to Chicago.

 Upon returning to private life, James resumed his career in education and enjoyed the prerogatives of private life and mortgage payments.